intershop/intershop-pwa/docs/concepts/configuration.md

 An example for this kind of settings are breakpoint settings for the different device classes of the application touch points.

+Deployment settings can also be set by using `TransferState` to use environment variables of the deployment for the configuration of the application.

 ### Runtime Settings

 The most flexible kind of settings, which can also change when the application runs, are runtime settings.